-Bruce Deighton, PhD, Vice President of Graduate Medical Education, HCA Healthcare, Brentwood, TN
+Bruce Deighton, PhD, President of Graduate Medical Education, HCA Healthcare, Brentwood, TN

-Dr. Deighton is a leader in medical education with more than 40 years’ experience, specializing in strategic planning, medical education design and development, and physician workforce development.
-As Vice President of Graduate Medical Education for HCA Healthcare, he is primarily focused on developing GME strategies for teaching hospitals in 15 states.
+Dr. Deighton is a leader in medical education with more than 40 years of experience, specializing in strategic planning, medical education design and development, and physician workforce development.
+As President of Graduate Medical Education for HCA Healthcare, he is primarily focused on developing GME strategies for teaching hospitals in 16 states.
 Prior to joining HCA Healthcare, he served as Vice President of Academic Affairs and DIO for the Detroit Medical Center.
-He chaired the national Graduate Medical Education Advisory Committee for Tenet Healthcare during his time there.
-He earned a Bachelor of Science degree from Central Michigan University, and holds a master of education degree in medical education and doctor of philosophy in medical education evaluation and research from Wayne State University.
+He chaired the National Graduate Medical Education Advisory Committee for Tenet Healthcare during his time there.
+He earned a Bachelor of Science degree from Central Michigan University and holds a Master of Education degree in medical education and a Doctor of Philosophy degree in medical education evaluation and research from Wayne State University.

-Alex Akhondi, MD, FACP, Internal Medicine, West Florida Hospital, Pensacola, FL
+Alex Akhondi, MD, FACP, Internal Medicine, Universal Health Services, Las Vegas, NV

-Dr. Akhondi is a board certified internist and hospitalist with some orthopedic background.
+Dr. Akhondi is a board-certified internist and hospitalist with an orthopedic background.
 He worked in the Georgetown University and Johns Hopkins systems in the DC area for a decade before joining HCA Healthcare.
-He is the Program Director of Internal Medicine Residency in the West Florida Hospital and also a Professor of Medicine for University of Central Florida.
-He has a strong academic background with more than 90 peer-reviewed articles and book chapters, as well as more than 140 presentations by invitation.
+He is the Program Director of Internal Medicine Residency at Universal Health Services in Las Vegas, NV, and also a Professor of Medicine for the University of Central Florida and Florida State University.
+He has a strong academic background with more than 90 peer-reviewed articles and book chapters, 120 lectures, media presentations, and interviews.

-D. Scott Lind, MD, Surgery, Orange Park Medical Center, Orange Park, FL
+D. Scott Lind, MD, Surgery, HCA Florida Orange Park Hospital, Orange Park, FL

-Dr. Lind is a board-certified general and oncologic surgeon who currently serves as the general surgery program director at HCA-Orange Park Medical Center in Orange Park, Florida.
-He has held numerous leadership positions throughout his career most recently as Professor, Chairman and General Surgery Residency Program Director at the University of Florida College of Medicine in Jacksonville and, immediately prior to that position, he was Professor and Chairman at Drexel University College of Medicine in Philadelphia.
+Dr. Lind is a board-certified general and oncologic surgeon who currently serves as the designated institution official (DIO) and general surgery program director at HCA Florida Orange Park Hospital in Orange Park, FL.
+He has held numerous leadership positions throughout his career most recently as Professor, Chairman, and General Surgery Residency Program Director at the University of Florida College of Medicine in Jacksonville, and, immediately prior to that position, he was Professor and Chairman at Drexel University College of Medicine in Philadelphia, PA.
 He has a strong academic background with more than 160 peer-reviewed articles and book chapters.
 His academic interests include skin and breast cancer as well as the study of simulation in medical education.

-L. Hayley Burgess, Pharm.D., MBA, BCPP, CPPS, Pharmacy, Care Delivery Systems and Pharmacy Services Clinical Operations Group, HCA Healthcare, Nashville, TN
+L. Hayley Burgess, PharmD, MBA, BCPP, CPPS, GLBSS, Pharmacy, VigiLanz Corporation, Nashville, TN

 Steve Carpenter, MD, MACP, Gastroenterology, Mercer University School of Medicine, Savannah, GA